 Popular ketoconazole shampoo brands include Nizoral, Extina, Kuric, Ketodan, Ketoderm, and Xolegel.
 Nizoral tends to be the most popular ketoconazole product sold in pharmacies and other stores.

 Nizoral anti-dandruff shampoo contains ketoconazole in either 1% or 2% concentrations.
 Both of these products can help reduce dandruff by combating the bacteria, yeasts, or fungi responsible.
 When Nizoral is sold as a 2% ketoconazole product, it’s meant to improve the scalp’s microflora and reduce inflammation.

 In addition to these products, some brands have created ketoconazole shampoo products designed specifically for hair loss.
 Certain items, like ultrax labs’ Hair Surge Shampoo, mix ketoconazole with other anti-androgenic ingredients, like the natural dihydrotestosterone (DHT) blockers caffeine and saw palmetto.
 (6,7)

 Blending these types of ingredients together may boost the DHT-blocking effects of shampoo.
 Applying DHT blockers to the scalp is thought to help stop the progression of pattern hair loss.
+A number of DHT blockers being tested in clinical trials, including topical dutasteride, Kintor Pharma’s GT20029, and Cosmo Pharma’s Breezula.
 However, at this time, the only DHT blocker FDA approved as a hair loss treatment is oral finasteride.
 (4)